Toronto's scandal-hit mayor still has 42 percent approval

 Ford's admission that he smoked crack "in one of my drunken stupors" followed police revelations that they have been investigating the mayor as part of a drug probe.

 Ford has also admitted he bought illegal drugs and has driven after drinking.
-He has been lampooned on late-night TV for his erratic behavior, which includes an expletive-filled rant caught on camera.
+He has been lampooned on late-night TV for his erratic behaviour, which includes an expletive-filled rant caught on camera.

 While Ford's core supporters remain loyal, the poll showed a strong majority of Torontonians believe he is not fit for office.